make-a-meal-2-0/make-a-meal-2-0.github.io/index.md

 ### There is an ancient proverb that says:
 <blockquote>
-"give a man a fish and he'll eat for a day, but give a man a George Forman Grill and he'll survive his computer science degree"
+"give a man a fish and he'll eat for a day, but give a man a George Foreman Grill and he'll survive his computer science degree"
   </blockquote>

 ### User Guide